OpenPrinting/ipp-usb/ipp-usb.8.md

     [*]
       http-connection = ""

 For each discovered device, its model name is matched against sections of the quirks files.
-The section name contains an exact model name, which contains `iManufacturer`+`iProduct` entries from `lsusb -v` command output, or it may contain glob-style wildcards: `*` that matches any sequence of characters and `?` , that matches any single character.
+Section names may contain glob-style wildcards: `*` that matches any sequence of characters and `?` , that matches any single character.
 To match one of these characters (`*` and `?`) literally, use backslash as escape.

+Note, the simplest way to guess the exact model name for the particular device is to use `ipp-usb check` command, which prints a list of all connected devices.

 All matching sections from all quirks files are taken in consideration, and applied in priority order.
 Priority is computed using the following